marquezo/challenge-aido1_LF1-baseline-IL-logs-tensorflow/learning/README.md

 Without docker you will need to have configured the GPU drivers for learning correctly.

 # Docker

+## Installing nvidia-docker-runtime

+Type: `make prepare-docker`

+This makes sure docker is able to find the nvidia runtime which connects docker to your GPU(s).

 ## Learning with docker

 Type: `make learn-docker`